-The Company's share buyback was more active in FY23, buying back ~1.3m RYD shares at an average cost of ~\$1.15, deploying \$1.5m into the buyback.
-With a wide discount between the share price and NTA and an undervalued Portfolio, it is the Board's intention to operate the share buyback whenever it is meaningfully accretive.
+The share buyback was active in FY24, buying back ~1.74m shares, deploying \$1.85m of capital at an average cost of ~\$1.06 per share and at accretive prices compared to Ryder's asset backing per share.
+With a prevailing discount between the Ryder share price and NTA, along with an undervalued Portfolio, it is the Board's intention to continue to operate the share buyback whenever it is meaningfully accretive.